 Gone is the index library.
 Replaced by cutting edge technology like the new Electra computer form printer.

 The single part computer printout produces multiple collated copies as required.
 Easily filed in a standard file or bound in book form.

 During the 1970s, 1980s and 1990s ERA continued to grow and develop into new research areas, including RF technology and electronic systems.

 It also expanded into providing a wide range of engineering consultancy services for mechanical as well as electronic and electrical systems.

-In doing so it established itself as one of Britain’s leading independent consulting organisations at the leading edge of technology development.
+In doing so it established itself as one of Britain’s leading independent consulting organisations at the cutting edge of technology development.

-In January 2001, the ERA organisation was transferred to a new trading company while the original company, which limited by guarantee, was renamed The ERA Foundation.
+In January 2001, ERA’s operation was transferred to a new trading company while the original company, limited by guarantee, was renamed The ERA Foundation.

 The trading operation retained the name ERA Technology and was run as a wholly commercial enterprise, responsible to its shareholders.